 Compliance should be an integral part of your software so that your employees immediately receive an on-screen notice if a step is overlooked.
 This information should also be displayed on a performance dashboard so that management can be aware of possible problem areas requiring intervention such as additional training.

-To learn how your dealership can integrate compliance checkpoints into your workflow, click here to schedule a demo with a Dealertrack F&I sales representative.
+To learn how your dealership can integrate compliance checkpoints into your workflow, visit our Compliance product page and schedule a live demo with a Dealertrack F&I sales representative.